 A fantastic Mads Mikkelsen reunites with filmmaker Thomas Vinterberg for this refreshingly even-handed ode to alcohol

 It's only during a night out with fellow teachers and friends, Tommy (Thomas Bo Larsen), Peter (Lars Ranthe) and Nikolaj (Magnus Millang), that Martin tearfully admits to the stagnation of his own life.
 It's here that Nikolaj half-jokingly recommends an experiment, based around a theory proposed by the real life Norwegian psychiatrist Finn Skarderud, who believes that the blood alcohol level in human beings upon birth is actually too low.
 Kept at 0.5 at all times, though, and happiness and productivity will soar.
 You see where this is going.
 Hemingway – unwisely, if you know how he ended his days – is deemed the role model: like the author, they'll stop drinking after 8pm as a way to regulate their consumption.
-And for a while, this overhaul really works: Martin feels like a new man, his class are inspired like never before… he even ends up having sex with his wife in a tent.
+And for a while, this overhaul really works: Martin feels like a new man, his class are inspired like never before… he ends up having sex with his wife in a tent.

-Another Round was screened as part of the BFI London Film Festival 2020.Where to watch
+Another Round was screened as part of the BFI London Film Festival 2020.
+It is showing in cinemas from 2 July.Where to watch